CS146a: Fundamentals of Computer Systems

 Before each class, you will be asked to submit a short report pertaining

 to the reading assignments.
-Your report will be made available to the class.
+We will discuss the paper and student answers in class.

 The lab will consist of several projects.
-All the programming will be done
+The programming will be done

 You will have to defend your projects.

-Since an important part of cs146a is discussion of current literature,
+Since an important part of cs146a is discussion of classical and current literature,

 your class participation will influence your grade significantly -- so significantly